 The goal of this section is to develop some intuition about how we expect firms to react to an increase in the supply of subsidized bank credit.
-We study the choice problem faced by a firm that has (limited) access to cheap bank credit but can also borrow from the market at a higher of whom lend mostly to trade or industry.
-For finance corporations, they report that the minimum lending rate on loans of less than one year is 48%.
-For hire-purchase companies in Delhi, the lending rate was between 28% and 41%.
-For auto financiers in Namakkal, the lending rate was 40%.
-For handloom financiers in Bangalore and Karur, the lending rate varied between 44% and 68%.
+We study the choice problem faced by a firm that has (limited) access to cheap bank credit but can also borrow from the market at a higher rate.

-rate.
 We are interested in how increased access to cheap bank credit affects the market borrowing of the firm as well as its revenues and profits.
 We contrast its reaction in the case where it has unlimited access to market credit at a fixed rate with the case where it is constrained in its access to market credit.

-3.1 Defining credit constraints
+3.1.
+Defining credit constraints

-Consider a firm with the following fairly standard production technology: the firm pays a sunk cost $\Psi$ before starting production (say the cost of setting up a factory and installing machinery).
+Consider a firm with the following fairly standard production technology: the firm pays a sunk $\cot \Psi$ before starting production (say the cost of setting up a factory and installing machinery).

 Once the cost is sunk, its production can be described by a production function

-$$R = f(I_1, I_2, \dots I_n).
-(1)$$
+$$R = f(I_1, I_2, \dots, I_n). \tag{1}$$